 - dealing with patients and making appointments for them in person or by telephone

-- sending patients' medical records to different departments in the hospital and sometimes solicitors, the police or Procurator Fiscal
+- sending patients' medical records, or samples, to different departments in the hospital

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 - where you work

 - the department or organisation you work for

 - the demand for the job.

 Under the NHS Agenda for Change pay scales, salaries for health records staff are on Band 2, £23,362 to £25,368 a year.
 With experience this could rise to Band 3, £25,468 to £27,486 a year.

 The current pay scales are from April 2023.

 - You would work in an office, records department or reception area in a hospital, health centre or local doctors’ surgery.